dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 | Run Company Portal in Single App Mode until authentication | Yes |

 **Resolution**: To fix the problem, you must:
-1. Determine if there is something wrong with the VPP token and fix it.
+1. Determine if there's something wrong with the VPP token and fix it.
 2. Identify which devices are blocked.
 3. Wipe the affected devices.
 4. Tell the user to restart the enrollment process.

-#### Determine if there is something wrong with the VPP token
+#### Determine if there's something wrong with the VPP token
 1. Go to **Intune** > **Device enrollment** > **Apple enrollment** > **Enrollment program tokens** > token name > **Profiles** > profile name > **Manage** > **Properties**.
 2. Review the properties to see if any errors similar to the following appear:
     - This token has expired.